dannellstjn/terraform-iaac/README.md

  <p>
  The resources created using this template are AWS FREE TRIAL friendly</p>

- <h2>Please make sure you change the database entries ,regions and other variables in the terraform.tfvars file as required.
+ <h3>Please make sure you change the database entries ,regions and other variables in the terraform.tfvars file as required.
- You'll also need to update the Database password in <code>user.tfvars</code> </h2>
+ You'll also need to update the Database password in user.tfvars file</h3>

 <h3>
-For Information
+Useful information
 </h3>

 <p>This script uses the Ubuntu 20.04 LTS focal EC2 AMI (see https://cloud-images.ubuntu.com/locator/ec2/ for details) so please make sure you're in the correct region, and you have the correct ami ids for that region before initalizing Terraform...